 Hence, they downplay the problem to prevent getting stigmatized.

 The stigma is also prevalent within healthcare.
 Sadly, according to studies, some healthcare providers aren’t comfortable with working with people suffering from substance abuse.
-Majority of nurses have negative views on people who use drugs.
+The majority of nurses have negative views on people who use drugs.

 When healthcare providers subscribe to these prejudices against people with substance abuse, this will discourage anyone from seeking help.
 When the drug problem isn’t addressed at this level, it will remain a problem that will continue to plague your community.